REDUCE EMISSIONS

 The school run can be a good occasion to leave the car at home.
 We know that mornings can be the busiest time of day, so start with just one day a week and see how the family goes.

-We take him to the park and all ride together – he won’t get on a bike or let anyone else get on a bike without a helmet, which was a great lesson to teach him so young, and it’s such a good way to burn his energy on the weekends!”
 There are plenty of options to actively travel to and from school.
 Check if your children’s primary school is a registered participant of Brisbane City Council’s Active School Travel program.
 This program offers resources and tools to make it easier for your local community and school to engage in active travel methods to and from school.

 Teach the kids about nature while managing waste